maatouk/sampling_large_hyperplane_tMVN/README.md

 iii.
 The proposed LS.KLE for drawing very large Gaussian priors.

-vi. nu.MH2 for drawing posterior samples of the hyperparameters using the Metropolis–Hastings method and inverse Cholesky factor.
+iv. nu.MH2 for drawing posterior samples of the hyperparameters using the Metropolis–Hastings method and inverse Cholesky factor.

 v.
 LS.KLE_MUR for sampling from large hyperplane-truncated multivariate normal distributions.